johnometalman/streamlit/README.md

 ### Installation
-Install
+Install Python on your computer
-Install this project with pip
+Install this project using pip

 * Directory